knative/docs/docs/uninstall.md

 {{% tab name="Contour" %}}

-The following commands install Contour and enable its Knative integration.
+The following commands uninstall Contour and enable its Knative integration.

 1. Uninstall the Knative Contour controller by running: